Frequently Asked Questions

 Yes - absolutely!
 This is one of my favourite things to help with.
 Whilst the term work-life balance is something people instantly recognise, it can mean something different to each of us and it’s a term not everyone likes.
 It implies that work and life are distinct entities and that if we can hold them perfectly still, with the weight evenly distributed, then we will live in a joyful state of happiness and harmony forever and ever.
-We all know that’s not realistic though.
+We all know that’s not realistic.
 The activities of work and non-work overlap and can impact each other massively; it’s all part of that crazy, messy thing called life and life never stays still - it ebbs and flows and can’t be held perfectly still and balanced, no matter how hard we try.

 Is coaching the same as counselling or therapy?